MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailboxFolderStatistics.md

 - Tasks

 The ManagedCustomFolder value returns output for all managed custom folders.
 The RecoverableItems value returns output for the Recoverable Items folder and the Deletions, DiscoveryHolds, Purges, and Versions subfolders.
+Folderscope parameter values LegacyArchiveJournals and NonIpmRoot are only applicable for Exchange 2013 and in addition to this Archives is added in Exchange Server 2016 and later.

 ```yaml
 Type: Microsoft.Exchange.Data.Directory.SystemConfiguration.ElcFolderType